StructCoder: Structure-Aware Transformer for Code Generation: StructCoder

 \section{StructCoder}

 StructCoder is a Transformer based encoder-decoder model where both encoder and decoder are structure-aware.
 We build our model using T5 architecture and add the relevant components for modeling code structure.
-For code inputs, the encoder (see Section \ref{sec:encoder}) inputs the tokenized source code sequence along with its AST and DFG and employs structure-aware self-attention.
-The structure-aware decoder (see Section \ref{sec:decoder}) simultaneously learns to generate the target code sequence as well as to perform target AST and DFG related tasks.
+For code inputs, the encoder (refer to Section \ref{sec:encoder}) inputs the tokenized source code sequence along with its AST and DFG and employs structure-aware self-attention.
+The structure-aware decoder (refer to Section \ref{sec:decoder}) simultaneously learns to generate the target code sequence as well as to perform target AST and DFG related tasks.
+The notations used to describe our methodology in this section are summarized in Table \ref{tab:symbols}.